 SEXUAL ACTING-OUT AS RESPONSE TO CHILDHOOD TRAUMA

 The wounding of children may not rise to the level of overt sexual abuse or legally indictable incidents of physical abuse.
-More difficult to see and perhaps more common are the psychic wounds that occur as a result of the boundary violations against a child’s developing sense of self.
-A parent’s uncontrolled anxiety, rage, lust, insecurity, and neediness, are absorbed directly into the self by the child who developmentally is incapable of protecting himself and who does not have yet a clear distinction between self and other.
+Harder to see and perhaps more common are the psychic wounds that occur as a result of the boundary violations against a child’s developing sense of self.
+A parent’s uncontrolled anxiety, rage, lust, insecurity, and neediness, are absorbed directly into the self by the child who developmentally is incapable of protecting himself and who does not have a clear distinction between self and other yet.
 Young children cannot protect themselves from the demands and manipulations of the adults in their environment.
-They need the adults around them to protect them from intrusiveness and manipulation and to support their growth as unique persons who are not born to serve the parents’ needs and wants.
+They need the adults around them to protect them from intrusiveness and manipulation and to support their growth as different persons who are not born to serve the parents’ needs and wants.

 Among the effects of childhood traumatization are: